How do you build a secure startup? Find out at TechCrunch Disrupt SF – TechCrunch

 Whether you’re starting out small or you’re a multinational unicorn, your customers and their data will be your greatest asset.
 We’re excited to announce three cybersecurity industry experts who know better than anyone how to keep their organizations safe from phishing emails to nation-state attackers — and everything in between.

-We’ll be joined by Google’s Heather Adkins, IOActive’s Jennifer Sunshine Steffens, and Duo’s Dug Song, who will discuss those startup security questions at TechCrunch Disrupt SF.
+We’ll be joined by Google’s Heather Adkins, IOActive’s Jennifer Sunshine Steffens and Duo’s Dug Song, who will discuss those startup security questions at TechCrunch Disrupt SF.

 Adkins, a 16-year Google veteran, runs Google’s information security shop.
 As an early employee, Adkins built a global team responsible for maintaining the safety and security of Google’s networks, systems and applications as the company has ballooned in size.
 Her extensive background in network and systems administration has led her to work to build and secure some of the world’s largest infrastructure.

 Steffens, who has spent over a decade at penetration testing and ethical hacking company IOActive, knows all too well how to build a security company.
-Her team go into enterprises large and small and find the weak spots in their security in an effort to fix the flaws before bad actors exploit them.
+Her team goes into enterprises large and small and finds the weak spots in their security in an effort to fix the flaws before bad actors exploit them.
 Having worked during the early stages at several successful startups, Steffens brings a world of corporate and security knowledge to the table.

-And, Song, who co-founded security giant Duo, led one of the most successful exits in Silicon Valley security startup history following the company’s $2.35 billion acquisition by Cisco last year.
-Song is a leading voice in the security community with broad experience in developing security solutions for the enterprises.
+And Song, who co-founded security giant Duo, led one of the most successful exits in Silicon Valley security startup history following the company’s $2.35 billion acquisition by Cisco last year.
+Song is a leading voice in the security community, with broad experience in developing security solutions for the enterprises.

 How do these cybersecurity leaders keep ahead of the bad guys — and the insider threats?
 Join us on the Extra Crunch stage to find out.
 Tickets to the show, which runs October 2 to October 4, are available here.